 A cataract is the clouding of the crystalline lens in the eye.
-This natural lens is usually clear and therefore enables light to pass through into the eye for clear vision.
+This natural lens is usually clear and enables light to pass through into the eye for clear vision.

 – Blurring of near and distant vision

 – Seeing glares, especially in dimly lit areas

 – Colours becoming more dull or less vibrant

 – Sensitivity to light

 These symptoms can adversely affect vision.
 Due to these changes, affected persons may find daily activities inconvenient.
 Activities such as reading the newspaper and watching the television may become chores rather than pleasures.
 Night driving becomes difficult as visibility drops and the eye sees glare from street lamps and oncoming car headlights.